Zweih/qp/README.md

 - `replaces` - list of packages that are replaced by the package
 - `depends` - list of dependencies
 - `optdepends` - list of optional dependencies
 - `required-by` - list of packages required by the package and are dependent
+- `optional-for` - list of packages that optionally depend on the package (optionally dependent)
 - `provides` - list of alternative package names or shared libraries provided by package

 ### JSON output